 That’s why I’ve never fallen into eating loads of sweets, or shopping, or what else… Dating?
 I’ve always liked something with a story and you can make one heaven of a story through a relationship.
 A relationship is heady.
 Random people dating random people create stories, but stories that more rarely than often last forever and it’s all casual sex lately, it seems.
-And it’s weird.
-In these times, it seems easier (or maybe it’s been like this forever) to stay on a line that is not good and doesn’t do you good (I’m talking about very fine lines here) and it’s better to figure it out.
-To fight a little for yourself both if you are in any kind of relationship and if you are single or if you’re in a relationship where you start to feel alone.
-Then, it is very likely that you’ll choose to be single for a while so you don’t become the one that makes you feel alone and loose yourself.
+Or no sex at all.
+In these times, it seems easier (or maybe it’s been like this forever) to stay on a line that is not good and doesn’t do you good (I’m talking about very fine lines here).
+I think it’s better to figure it out.
+To fight a little for yourself, both if you’re in any kind of relationship and if you’re single or if you’re in a relationship where you start to feel alone.
+Then, it’s very likely that you’ll choose to be single, for a while, so you don’t become the one that makes you feel alone and loose yourself.
 On the other side, that’s where the good fine line lives.
 Hop on.

 It’s about making everyday feel like Christmas, I mean why not?
-The second day is still great, chilling, but so is the previous one when you still might be running after the perfect present.
+The second day is still great, chilling, but so is the previous one.
+Cozy af.
 Or you know, a good day at work, a night under the stars.
-We are always surprised by the day, whether we like it or not.
+We’re always surprised by the day, whether we like it or not.
 Like?!
 Love!
-The trick is to do good and do every thing good even if nobody knows about it every day, in the day to day life.
+The trick is to do good and do every thing good even if nobody knows about it, every day, in the day to day life.
 What else is there?
 It just feels too good, it feels light.
 It might, however, become heavy the moment you fall off the wagon, but that’s ok, we’re only human and we’re very different, but we’re much more alike than we’re different.

-So we started with a music cassette, it is from Los Angeles, my brother got it when he was sixteen, from a friend of his as a gift from his trip to L.A.
+So we started with a music cassette, it’s from Los Angeles, my brother got it, at sixteen, from a friend, as a gift from his trip to L.A.
 His friend taped it while being there.
-Their generation – my brother is ten years older than me – was big on taping music, making mixes and I know I am romanticising the shit out of this, but it is so worth it.
+My brother was big on taping music, mixtapes and I know I’m romanticising the shit out of this, but it’s so worth it.
 That cassette did wonders to us.
 I learned that where and what and who we put our attention into is vital.
 Then, we got to meditation and whether or not the cassette might have been the way to it.
 Orgasms – that escalated not that quickly – you know when you have those.
 At first, you wondered Oooh, so this is it?
-But then, you are so thrilled by it, you so well know it.
+But then, you were so thrilled by it, now you so well know it.

 Now this thrill